Sam Clemons

-Samuel Clemons (born October 10, 1978) is a former American football quarterback who played one season in the Arena Football League (AFL) with the Georgia Force and New York Dragons.
+Samuel Clemons (born October 10, 1978) is an American former professional football quarterback who played one season in the Arena Football League (AFL) with the Georgia Force and New York Dragons.
 He first enrolled at University of California, Berkeley before transferring to Western Illinois University.
-He attended Oak Ridge High School in El Dorado Hills, California.
-Clemons was also a member of the Dallas Cowboys, Chicago Rush, Dallas Desperados and Quad City Steamwheelers.
+Clemons was also a member of the Dallas Cowboys, Chicago Rush, Dallas Desperados, Quad City Steamwheelers, and Kane County Eagles.

-Early years
+Early life

-Clemons played high school football for the Oak Ridge High School Trojans.
+Clemons played high school football at Oak Ridge High School in El Dorado Hills, California.
 He completed 36 of 209 passes for 2,141 yards and 28 touchdowns with two interceptions his senior year.
 He earned Sierra Valley Conference Offensive Player of the Year honors in 1996. and earned first-team All-Metro honors.
 Clemons also lettered in basketball and baseball.

 College career

 Clemons played for the California Golden Bears from 1998 to 1999.
 He was redshirted in 1997.
 He transferred to play for the Western Illinois Leathernecks from 2000 to 2001.
 Clemons was the Gateway Football Conference leader in total offense in 2001.